 When the Sweetwater Rattlesnake Roundup was first founded in 1958, the intent was to control the rattlesnake population in the area.
 Without the attempts to create some sort of control, those living in the area would be quickly outnumbered by rattlesnakes.

-The next roundup is scheduled for September 2016, so mark your calendars for this fantastic roundup.
+The next roundup is scheduled for March 2017, so mark your calendars now.